George Leslie, 4th Earl of Rothes

 George Leslie, 4th Earl of Rothes (2 Aug 1484 – 24 November 1558) was a Scottish nobleman and diplomat.

 George was the eldest son and heir of William Leslie, 3rd Earl of Rothes and Lord Leslie, who fell at the Battle of Flodden in 1513.
 George succeeded his father William, who in turn had succeeded his brother, George Leslie, the 2nd Earl.

-On 1 April 1517 George and his first wife redeemed by purchase family lands which James IV of Scotland had sold to Andrew Barton.
+One of his first actions was the redemption, by purchase, of part of the estate lands of the Barony of Ballinbreich (Fife), which James IV of Scotland had sold to Andrew Barton.
+On 1 April 1517 he had a charter to himself and to Margaret Crichton, then his fiancé.
+It appears, from the Charter, that the payment was made for a remaining part of the lands not held by Leslie, by Margaret.
+The lands were then joined into barony and Leslie was granted the lands and barony of Ballinbreich in Fife, with lands to Margaret in liferent, and all other lands belonging to the late George, Earl of Rothes, and the Crown renounced all rights and casualties from the lands.

 He was Sheriff of Fife from 1529 to 1540 and a Lord of Session from 1541 and a Lord of the Articles from 1544.

 George accompanied James V of Scotland on his wedding trip to France in 1536.
 He was tried for the murder of Cardinal Beaton and acquitted in 1546.
 He was ambassador to Denmark in 1550, and died at Dieppe, France in 1558.

 George died while returning from the solemnization of the marriage of Mary, Queen of Scots, which he witnessed.
 Several of the other Scottish commissioners died, Lord Fleming at Paris, and the Bishop of Orkney and Earl of Cassillis at Dieppe on the same night as George, 24 November 1558.
 It was rumoured that they were murdered because of their stance on the issue of giving the Crown-Matrimonial of Scotland to the Dauphin.

 Family

+His first marriage was to Margaret Crichton, the illegitimate daughter of William, third Lord Crichton, by the Princess Margaret Stewart.
+They appear, as husband and wife, in August 1517, when she is titled as Countess of Rothes.
+This marriage was dissolved by decree of divorce on 27 November 1520.
+Margaret, however, already had a liferent on lands of the Earldom (those at Ballinbreich mentioned prior) and thus appears on every major Charter of the Earldom up to October 1542.
+This has, in turn, led to confusion and speculation of a re-marriage between the couple (as Margaret, being born between 1478 and 1485, would be somewhere between 57 and 64 if they had reconciled and had more children).

+George and Margaret had five children: